 - Mann E et al MENOS1 trial.
 Lancet Oncology 2012 13 (3),309-318; Ayers B et al MENOS2 trial.
 Menopause 2012, 19 (7), 749-759; Duijts SFA et al EVA trial.
 J Clinical Oncology2012, 30 (33), 4124-4133.

 - Hunter MS & Smith M. Managing hot flushes and night sweats: a cognitive behavioural approach to menopause, Routledge 2014.

 - Hunter MS & Smith M. Managing hot flushes and night sweats with Group CBT: a manual for health professionals, Routledge 2015.

 - Nonhormonal management of menopause associated vasomotor symptoms.
 Position Statement of the North American Menopause Society.
 Menopause 2015.
 22(11),1-20.

 - Espie CA. “Stepped Care”: A health technology solution for delivering cognitive behavioral therapy as a First Line Insomnia Treatment.
 SLEEP 2009;32(12):1549-1558.

-Authors: Myra Hunter and Melanie Smith in collaboration with the British Menopause Society
+Authors: Myra Hunter and Melanie Smith in collaboration with the medical advisory council of the British Menopause Society.

 Information for women

-There is a more detailed factsheet aimed at women available on the WHC website
+We have also published a factsheet aimed at women on the WHC website